Frontiers journals are at the top of citation and impact metrics

 Frontiers in Oncology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Oncology welcome submission of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Systematic Review, Technology Report, Book Review, Data Report, Specialty Grand Challenge, Protocols, Clinical Study Protocol and Classification.
+The specialty sections of Frontiers in Oncology welcome submission of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Systematic Review, Technology Report, Book Review, Brief Research Report, Data Report, Specialty Grand Challenge, Protocols and Classification.

 When submitting a manuscript to Frontiers in Oncology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.